The first question most often asked by people as they begin their keto diet is how long does it take to go into ketosis?

-You body type, exercise levels and previous eating patterns will all come together to determine exactly how long it will take you.
+You body type, exercise levels and previous eating patterns are all important.
+They will come together to determine exactly how long it will take you.

 There are several things that you can do to help to speed things up.

-By testing your ketone levels you will learn exactly how many carbs you as an individual can eat, taking into account your exercise level and your body type.
+By testing your ketone levels you will learn exactly how many carbs you as an individual can eat.
+Take into account your exercise level and your body type.

 Ketosis is amazing for weight loss but it has many health benefits too.